 - Is this a first draft or the 10th or somewhere in between?
 Have you finished an entire draft yet or are you still developing the story?

-- Send $120 via Venmo to @KatrinSchumann for five double spaced pages, or $180 for a query and four double spaced pages.
+- Send $120 via Venmo to @KatrinSchumann for five double spaced pages, or $180 for a query and five double spaced pages.

 WHY I LOVE #firstfivepages

 I've been writing professionally and publishing for almost 15 years, and before that, I was writing and working hard to get an agent.
 Over the years I've had multiple agents for different book projects, worked with a dozen editors at Top Five publishers, and snagged a film agent.
 I've edited and helped develop hundreds of books, and taught many sold-out classes on writing.
 One of my most popular classes is Ace the Opening.